FelixOnline/v2/content/articles/2011-12-8-if-britain-attacks-iran-ill-quit-my-degree-in-protest.md

 subtitle: >
   We are preparing for war on the flimsiest of evidence
 date: "2011-12-08 21:29:25 +0000"

 # Attributes from Felix Online V1
 id: "1940"
 old_path: /comment/1940/if-britain-attacks-iran-ill-quit-my-degree-in-protest
 aliases:
  - /comment/1940/if-britain-attacks-iran-ill-quit-my-degree-in-protest
+imported: true
+comments:
+ - Well of course if Imperial College invades Iran you should quit your oh wait Imperial wont be doing the invadingNonetheless Im sure it will be of great use and comfort to the people of IranOK that was a pretty bitchy commentBut I stand by the sentiment dammitx

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true